 Project Description: More than 90 percent of all amputations in the United States are traumatic digit amputations and they disproportionately affect younger, working-age individuals.
 Surgical treatment of these injuries includes either replantation of the amputated digit or revision amputation.
 Long-term outcomes following replantation and revision amputation are not well described in literature and only few comparative studies have been performed.

-FRANCHISE study aims to compare the outcomes in digit amputation patients treated with finger amputation vs finger replantation, for the purpose of determining factors influencing the decision to amputate or reconstruct following finger trauma.
-The study will also evaluate whether patient-reported outcome questionnaires accurately measure the level of impairment and disability as it relates to hand function and patient's quality of life.
+FRANCHISE study compared the outcomes in digit amputation patients treated with finger amputation vs finger replantation, for the purpose of determining factors influencing the decision to amputate or reconstruct following finger trauma.
+The study also evaluated whether patient-reported outcome questionnaires accurately measure the level of impairment and disability as it relates to hand function and patient's quality of life.
 Nineteen US and international sites participated in this study.
 The findings of this study were published in the following journals: